This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The catheter may break, bend, or move out of place.
 The IV medicine may leak outside your vein and cause pain, swelling, or blisters.
 You can have bleeding, an allergy to heparin, or heparin-induced thrombocytopenia (HIT).
 HIT is a low number of blood platelets, which increases the risk of bleeding.
 You may get a blood clot in your arm.
 This can cause pain and swelling, and can stop blood from flowing where it needs to go in your body.
 The blood clot may break loose and travel to your lungs or brain.
 A blood clot in your lungs can cause chest pain and trouble breathing.
 A blood clot in your brain can cause a stroke.
 These problems can be life-threatening.

 - If you do not have a catheter placed, you may need to get multiple needle sticks.
-It may be hard for caregivers to give you the treatment that you need.
+It may be hard for healthcare providers to give you the treatment that you need.
 Your condition may get worse, or you may die.
-Contact your caregiver if you are worried or have questions about having a catheter placed.
+Contact your healthcare provider if you are worried or have questions about having a catheter placed.

 How do I care for myself at home?